digitalgust/java2llvm/README.md

 So I've changed some instruction syntex, and repaired bug, enhanced functional.

 ### Currently:
-Generated CentOS x64 executable file, and say "Hello world".
+Generated CentOS_x64 and MacOS executable file, and say "Hello world".

 ### Make:
 1. Enter directory java2llvm/
-2. Run build.sh, then you will get app.exe here.
+2. Run mac_build.sh or centos_build.sh , then you will get a.out here.

 ### Requirements:
  CentOS 7.0 x86_64